dotnet/docs-maui/docs/user-interface/visual-states.md

 </StackLayout>
 ```

-In this example, the `Normal` state is active when the `Button` isn't pressed, and a response can be entered into the <xref:Microsoft.Maui.Controls.Entry>.
-The `Pressed` state becomes active when the `Button` is pressed, and specifies that its `Scale` property will be changed from the default value of 1 to 0.8.
+In this example, the `Normal` state is active when the <xref:Microsoft.Maui.Controls.Button> isn't pressed, and a response can be entered into the <xref:Microsoft.Maui.Controls.Entry>.
+The `Pressed` state becomes active when the <xref:Microsoft.Maui.Controls.Button> is pressed, and specifies that its `Scale` property will be changed from the default value of 1 to 0.8.
 In addition, the <xref:Microsoft.Maui.Controls.Entry> named `entry` will have its `Text` property set to Paris.
-Therefore, the result is that when the `Button` is pressed it's rescaled to be slightly smaller, and the <xref:Microsoft.Maui.Controls.Entry> displays Paris:
+Therefore, the result is that when the <xref:Microsoft.Maui.Controls.Button> is pressed it's rescaled to be slightly smaller, and the <xref:Microsoft.Maui.Controls.Entry> displays Paris:

 :::image type="content" source="media/visualstates/button-pressed.png" alt-text="Screenshot of the Pressed state for a Button.":::

-Then, when the `Button` is released it's rescaled to its default value of 1, and the <xref:Microsoft.Maui.Controls.Entry> displays any previously entered text.
+Then, when the <xref:Microsoft.Maui.Controls.Button> is released it's rescaled to its default value of 1, and the <xref:Microsoft.Maui.Controls.Entry> displays any previously entered text.

 > [!IMPORTANT]
 > Property paths are unsupported in `Setter` elements that specify the `TargetName` property.